malizad/malizad.github.io/research.md

 ### Intergroup Relations and Opinion Dynamics

-Often policy makers and analysts are interested in predicting the effect of major events on the public opinion.
+Often policy makers and analysts are interested in predicting the effect of major events on the public opinions.
 Intergroup conflict escalation and in-group favoritism are two social processes that get triggered by some social and political events.
-For example, one might argue that the case of Fergusen Police Shooting trigeered the in-group favoritism mechasnim among African-Americans.
+For example, one might argue that the case of Ferguson Police Shooting triggered the in-group favoritism mechasnim among African-Americans.
 Building on the social identity approach to intergroup relations, I examined the effect of intergroup conflict escalation [(Alizadeh et al 2014)](http://jasss.soc.surrey.ac.uk/17/4/4.html) and in-group favoritism [(Alizadeh et al 2015)](https://drive.google.com/file/d/0B2bu9Ts8BcySbzRNTk1ET1JJYUU/view?usp=sharing) on the collective behavior of individuals' opinion and radicalization.
-These two projects bring the empirical findings from social psychology and agent-based models of the opinion dynamics tohether to help public opinion policy analysts to get a better understanding of the effect of intergroup conflict escalation and in-group favoritism on the macro-level patterns of indivduals' opinions.
+These two projects bring the empirical findings from social psychology and agent-based models of the opinion dynamics together to help public opinion policy analysts to get a better understanding of the effect of intergroup conflict escalation and in-group favoritism on the macro-level patterns of indivduals' opinions.

 <p align="center">